mohammedalwosaibi/baloot-ai/README.md

 ## 📓 Notebooks

-- **minimax.ipynb** – Main algorithm with game state simulation and performance metrics.
+- **baloot_minimax.ipynb** – Main algorithm with game state simulation and performance metrics.
-- **archive/mcts.ipynb** – An initial experiment using MCTS with UCB1 scoring and rollouts.
+- **archive/baloot_mcts.ipynb** – An initial experiment using MCTS with UCB1 scoring and rollouts.
 Eventually replaced by minimax for deterministic optimization.